-If your tires are more than 6-8 years old they may well have past their “best by” date.
+If your tires are more than 6-8 years old they may be past their “best by” date.

 Tires generally loose their effectiveness after 6-8 years regardless of mileage.
-The most common cause of tire failure is overheating – whether through overloading or under-inflation, but after a period of time they harden and loose much of their grip and effectiveness in wet or dry conditions.
-Tires are a complex combination of rubber and a variety of chemicals.
+The most common cause of tire failure is overheating – whether through overloading or under-inflation.
+Also, after a period of time they harden, and loose much of their grip and effectiveness in wet or dry conditions.
+Tires are a complex combination of rubber, and a variety of chemicals.
 Molecules within that compound are activated every time a tire goes from cold to hot, hardening with each heating and cooling cycle.
 The oils contained within evaporate over time, further contributing to the hardening process.

-The British Rubber Manufacturers Association has “strongly recommended” that unused tires should not be put into service if they are more than six years old and that “all tires should be replaced 10 years from the date of their manufacture.”
-Several European manufacturers of high performance cars state in the owner’s manual that “under no circumstances should tires older than six years” be used.
+The British Rubber Manufacturers Association “strongly recommends” that unused tires should not be put into service if they are more than six years old .
+It says “all tires should be replaced 10 years from the date of their manufacture.”
+The owners manual of most European manufacturers of high performance cars state that “under no circumstances should tires older than six years” be used.

 Don’t worry if the dates on your tires differ.
-It is nearly impossible to get a set of four new tires with perfectly consecutive dates, they are sent from different plants around the world to tens of thousands of distribution centers and then sales points so are often split up.
+It is nearly impossible to get a set of four new tires with perfectly consecutive dates, they are sent from different plants around the world to tens of thousands of distribution centers.
+The subsequent sales points are also often split up.
 You should be able to get four that were produced within a few months of each other.
-Reputable tire stores try to keep track of these numbers and rotate their stock accordingly.
+Reputable tire stores try to keep track of these numbers, and rotate their stock accordingly.

 Lots of us have older, restored or special vehicles that are driven very little.
-I’ve got a couple that accumulate less than 1,000-km a year.
-Obviously the tires will never wear out at this rate, and these vehicles are not driven aggressively so wear and performance are not the issue.
-But they will dry out and become less safe over time.
-The tread will become harder and not provide the intended grip.
+I’ve got a couple that accumulate less than 1,500-km a year.
+Obviously the tires will never wear out at this rate.
+These vehicles are not driven aggressively so wear and performance are not the issue.
+But the tires dry out, and become less safe over time.
+The tread will become harder and no longer provide the intended grip.
 The sidewalls will develop cracks – which are more important.
 My advice?
 If it’s a daily driver, submitted to the full range of operating conditions tires should be changed after six or seven years.
 If it’s a low-mileage “special” driven sedately you can get a couple more years out of the tires.